Truck Wash Cost Calculator

 How It Works

-Keeping your truck clean is more than cosmetics — it protects your paint and finish, projects professionalism to shippers and brokers, and can help pass DOT inspections.
+Keeping your truck clean is more than cosmetics — it protects your paint and finish from corrosive road chemicals, projects professionalism to shippers and brokers, and can help pass DOT inspections by making lights, reflectors, and DOT numbers clearly visible.
 Most owner-operators wash their truck weekly to bi-weekly, spending $2,000 to $3,000 per year on truck washes.
+Regular washing also preserves resale value, as a well-maintained exterior signals to buyers that the truck has been cared for overall.
+Breaking this down to a per-mile cost helps you see truck washing as a business expense that earns returns through professionalism and asset preservation rather than a discretionary luxury.

 The Formula